 Community Grants

-New this year: We will be accepting applications quarterly on the first of April, July, October, and January.
-You may apply multiple times throughout the year, but funding is limited to a total of $5,000 per organization per calendar year.
+Applications are reviewed quarterly with the due dates falling on the first of January, April, July and October.
+You may apply multiple times throughout the year, but funding is limited to a total of $5,000 per organization per calendar year and any previously requested funds must be closed out.

 We are proud to announce that we awarded grants to 8 local agencies to support their palliative care, end-of-life and bereavement projects totaling $40,000 in 2024.